What is Arthritis in Dogs?

 Mature Age Arthritis

 This is the more traditional arthritis that affects most pets in the latter years of life.
 Here, diet change and weight loss are often important factors.
 As a general rule, dogs at this age are often starting to show signs of nutritional deficiency, which accompanies most degenerative changes.
 Often the bones have become more brittle (osteoporosis), and the arthritic changes are more advanced.
-Here I prefer to use my Joint Support powder or chews.
+Here we recommend our Joint Support powder or chews.
 Which have the benefits of the glucosamine chondroitin sulphate, and vitamin C, but also has Flax Seed and fish oil (Omega 3), and Ginger (anti inflammatory), Dolomite (calcium and magnesium), Copper and Sulphur (mineral supplements), and Boron (mineralisation of bone).
 It provides ingredients for joint repair and corrects the nutritional deficiencies (micro malnutrition) that cause accelerated degeneration.
-I have also found that using magnetic collars can be quite effective, especially in conjunction with our Joint Support products.
+Magnetic collars can also be quite effective, especially in conjunction with our Joint Support products.

-In very old dogs, or in refractory cases, I will also use a traditional non-steroidal anti-inflammatory agent, like Metacam, but I keep this until the very end, when the dog is no longer very active, and unlikely to do any further damage to the joints.
+In very old dogs, or in refractory cases, we recommend a traditional non-steroidal anti-inflammatory agent, like Metacam, but only at the very end, when the dog is no longer very active, and unlikely to do any further damage to the joints.
 These drugs can be used on a daily basis (with food), or used only on days when the dog is noticeably lame.
-Chiropractic manipulation can be very beneficial in older dogs, but I prefer to take an xray first, before suggesting this type of treatment.
+Chiropractic manipulation can be very beneficial in older dogs, but its important to take an xray first, before this type of treatment.
 Acupuncture can also be very effective to control pain and lameness in older pets if the Joint Support regime alone is not enough.

 Supporting Joint Injuries